Everything You Wanted To Know About TPAs

 Tips on Selling To TPAs

-The individualism & personalized attention which has given TPAs dramatic growth also has a price.
+The individualism & personalized attention which has given TPAs dramatic growth presents a challenge for you.
 No two TPAs operate in exactly the same manner.
 Every product or service which a TPA buys must first undergo the expense and risk of failure to adapt to a TPA's specific needs and operations.

 What Is SPBA's Role or Strategy With Government?

 SPBA has achieved a unique niche in government relations.
-Administering the plans of an estimated 52% of non-federal U.S. workers in every size & format of employment means that SPBA TPAs' clientele covers the full range of interests, from union, to corporate to state & local governmental units, big business, small, associations of employers, church workers and each part of the country.
-Thus, SPBA takes the role of being a candid resource of real-world insight & expertise, rather than political maneuvering.
-While we actively & candidly work with the White House, Congress, and agencies on issues...often behind the scenes and/or as the voice for the entire employer/insurance/employee benefits community...our primary goal is working with nearly 300 Federal & state regulatory offices which directly dictate the rules for plans and TPAs.
+Administering the employee benefit plans of over half of non-federal U.S. workers in every size & format of employment means that SPBA TPAs' clientele covers the full range of interests, from union, to corporate to state & local governmental units, big business, small, church workers and each part of the country.
+Thus, SPBA takes the role of being a candid resource of real-world insight & expertise, rather than political lobbying & maneuvering.
+While we actively & candidly work with the White House, Congress, and agencies on issues...often behind the scenes and/or as the voice for the entire employer/insurance/employee benefits community...our primary goal is working with a couple hundred Federal & state regulatory offices which directly dictate the rules for plans and TPAs (where the rubber meets the road for plans, workers & employers).
 Thus, when a law is passed by Congress and signed by the President, most associations consider their work on that issue done...but SPBA's work moves into high gear at that point.
-As plan administrators, TPAs know the importance of seemingly minor words and phrases in regulatory language. ("The devil is in the details.".)
+As plan administrators, TPAs know the importance of seemingly minor words and phrases in regulatory language. ("The devil is in the details.")
 We work directly with the officials drafting the rules & regulations to be sure that the outcome reflects the intent of Congress, and is as workable as possible to administer.
 SPBA and its members have enjoyed enviable success and earned widespread trust & respect this way.

 SPBA members and their client plans are not the only winners from this government relations strategy.
-Many of the government regulators get frustrated that they get so little immediate reliably candid feedback and input about the impact and implication of new rules and changes they are considering imposing.
-Thus, the government authorities often call the SPBA office to ask "what would happen if ...?"
-In all cases, SPBA promises discretion and/or anonymity to both TPAs and government officials.
+Many of the government regulators get frustrated that they get so little immediate reliably candid real-world feedback and input about the impact and implication of new rules and changes they are considering imposing.
+Thus, the government authorities often call the SPBA office to ask "what would happen if ...?" or "How is this done now?"I n all cases, SPBA promises discretion and/or anonymity to both TPAs and government officials.

 What's the future for employee benefits TPAs?

-The future for TPAs is bright.
+Dozens of times, TPAs and/or employee benefits have been predicted to die.
+However, each time, TPAs and their market have blossomed even more.
+So, the future for TPAs is bright.
 Their flexibility, adaptability, compact management, low overhead, and entrepreneur-like spirit mean that they can roll with the punches (and usually prosper from them).
 TPAs are also perfectly positioned to maximize the rise in new innovations of health plans, which are usually very eager to have cost-effective administrative expertise.
 The 1,000 new laws, regulations, interpretations, and major court decisions government generates each year has solidified the need and specialty of TPAs.
-Increasing moves towards Value Driven “transparency” also increase the role for TPAs.
+Increasing moves towards value driven “transparency” also increase the role for TPAs.
 The analogy has been made that TPAs are like an agile sports car amid the limousines of the insurance business.
 It seems we are constantly bemoaning some new horribly complicated imposition on plans and employers...and each year that imposition becomes a new reason why new clients seek out TPAs and a new profit center or service for TPAs.
 (This does not in any way mean that we welcome the new horrible impositions.
 We fight them vociferously.
 It is merely that it is not the stunning blow to TPAs that it could be to other benefit entities.)
 Government compliance is quickly becoming a dominant benefits duty.

-The occasional "quality" and "protections" backlash against managed care companies as well as demands for universal-coverage is both a risk and an opportunity for TPAs.
-The risk is that heavy-handed legislation & proposals, such as Patient Protection, confuse the word "plan" (as in ERISA employee benefits funding entity) and "plan" used as a vague term to encompass the medical services of a managed care company.
-The laws & rules may ignorantly require ERISA "plans" (and thus TPAs for their clients) to assume responsibility for "medical decision" liability & "quality" issues with which it has no contact.
-On the other hand, the good news is that the disappointment of customers with HMO-like offerings has driven employers into self-funded plans in which TPAs excel.
+The biggest risk is that heavy-handed legislation & proposals tend to confuse confuse the words "plan" (as in ERISA employee benefits funding entity) and "plan" used as a vague term to encompass insurance companies, the medical services of an HMO or managed care company, etc. The laws & rules may ignorantly require ERISA "plans" (and thus TPAs for their clients) to assume responsibility for "medical decision" liability & "quality" issues with which it has no contact.
+On the other hand, the good news is that employers & plan sponsors see the difference, and go to TPAs & self-funding.

 Should everyone get into the TPA business?